Snory/RobinOnTheWayBlog/content/blog/December2023/index.md

 * Focus - working on my focus, read a books about it (Hyper focus, Deep work)
 * Train body - I have to start moving somehow

 ### Reflection

+As I predicted, I was not able to force myself to spend some time learning during my vacation.
+Not only was I sick, but I also ended up experiencing a little 'collapse' caused by stress, so I had to chill down a bit.
+I spent a total of 18 hours learning in December, which is the lowest amount spent on learning last year.

+Most of the time (almost ten hours) went into Domain-Driven Development as I planned.
+The rest was distributed among Blender, DevOps (I was learning about K8s, Argo), Asp.Net, and Unity.

+I honestly have nothing more to say about December, so I am going to cut it short this time.